OAGi/Score/docs/user_guide/index.rst

 3. Check the checkbox in front of the desired ACC.

-4. Click the “Apply” button.
+4. Click the "Apply" button.

 **Tip**: OAGIS design pattern typically establishes the base/inheritance relationship between ACC whose Component Type is Base until an extension point is needed.
-For example, “Personnel Base.
-Details” is based on “Employee Base.
-Details”, which in turn is based on “Person Base.
+For example, "Personnel Base.
+Details" is based on "Employee Base.
+Details", which in turn is based on "Person Base.
-Details”.
+Details".
 See also `Create OAGIS Extension point for an ACC <#create-oagis-extension-point-for-an-acc>`__.

 Remove the based ACC